-In keeping with the requirements of the European Directive on eInvoicing (2014/55/EU), Irish public bodies must be able to receive and process electronic invoices by 18 April 2019, with sub-central Government having the option to postpone this until April 2020.
+The European Directive on eInvoicing (2014/55/EU) was transposed into Irish law by S.I.
+No. 258/2019 - European Union (Electronic Invoicing in Public Procurement) Regulations 2019 on 12 June 2019.
+These regulations require that Irish public bodies must be able to receive and process electronic invoices.
+However, sub-central Government has the option to postpone this until 18 April 2020.